Characterisation of individual gates using twirling circuits: Introduction

 \section{Introduction}

-Supermaps are linear and completely positive transformations between channels, where a channel is a completely positive and trace preserving (CPTP) mapping between quantum states.
-The possibility of implementing these transformations with conventional quantum resources (unitary operations, state preparation, and measurements) makes them accessible and interesting.
-The most general realization of a quantum supermap was discussed by Chiribella et al.~\cite{Chiribella_DAriano_Perinotti_2008}.
-To implement any such transformation, Two isometry transformations on the extended system and a partial trace are required.
-Supermaps are also used in the context of resource theories and entanglement distillation~\cite{Wang2019,Gour2021}.
-More recently~\cite{puchala2021,salazar2024}, the supermap formalism was employed to design channels that implement a dephasing action on an arbitrary input channel.
+Supermaps play a central role in quantum information, driving applications in resource theories and entanglement distillation~\cite{Wang2019,Gour2021}, and more recently enabling the representation of dephasing noise on gates, which is impossible to simulate employing composition by channels~\cite{puchala2021,salazar2024}, and experimentally tested~\cite{Li2024}.
+Chiribella \emph{et al.}~\cite{Chiribella_DAriano_Perinotti_2008} presented the most comprehensive realisation of supermaps, which uses two isometry transformations on an extended system, followed by a partial trace.
+Formally, supermaps define linear, completely positive transformations between channels—CPTP maps acting on quantum states—and appear under various names in the literature~\cite{Milz2021}.

-In this paper I introduce a family of unitary matrices that, using the supermap formalism, implement a transformation of quantum channels: the transformation they apply is a twirling operation~\cite{Werner1989}.
-Note that whereas the transformation I introduce using these matrices produces a twirl, it is not a twirl with respect to the introduced matrices.
-The resulting transformation on any channel is equal to the twirling with respect to the unitary group $U(2)$.
-The construction requires access to qudit systems; that is, multi level systems.
-Currently, there are many platforms, including ion traps and superconductors~\cite{Ringbauer2022,champion2024,Morvan_Ramasesh_Blok_Kreikebaum_OBrien_Chen_Mitchell_Naik_Santiago_Siddiqi_2021}.
-From an experimental point of view, the requirement is that a qubit, a qutrit, and a ququart need to be prepared.
+This manuscript presents a family of unitary matrices implementing a quantum channel transformation via the supermap formalism: the transformation is a twirling operation~\cite{Werner1989}.
+Briefly, a twirling operation is the average (most of the time finite, but it can use a non-uniform probability) over a group element of the conjugation of an operator by the representation of a group acting on the same Hilbert space.
+The resulting channel transformation is equivalent to twirling by the unitary group~\(\unimat(2)\).
+This construction requires qudit systems, which are supported by many platforms, including ion traps and superconductors, for preparation, evolution, and measurement.
+Experimentally, our scheme requires preparing a qubit, a qutrit, and a ququart, or four qubits.

-As an application, I propose a new characterisation scheme to estimate the average gate fidelity of a noisy target gate.
-The characterisation, not requiring fitting an exponential formula, can be done without the usual assumptions of gate-independent, Markovian, and time-independent noise in the gate to be characterised.
+We then apply our circuit to estimate the average gate fidelity of a noisy target gate.
+The scheme we introduce offers an alternative to interleaved benchmarking (IB)~\cite{harper2017}, which is a variation of the randomised benchmarking (RB) scheme~\cite{Megesan2011}.
+Our novel scheme requires that the circuit we propose remains unaffected by the target gate.
+Recent studies of quantum volume indicate that wider shallow circuits are preferred over deeper ones~\cite{Jurcevic2021, Bluvstein2023}.
+Therefore, our scheme, which requires four extra qubits, is a viable alternative to IB.